-Meanwhile, a similar trend is thought to be feeding through to the telecoms sector, with the country planning to roll out high-speed 5G internet networks by the end of 2021.
-International investors are already throwing their hats in the ring for the digital infrastructure assets, after Colombia unveiled its ‘Plan 5G’ initiative in December 2020 to provide access to faster networks across the country.
-It is a programme similar to those introduced by many other countries in this guide, aiming to close the digital chasm that exists between most Latin American countries and more developed markets.
+Meanwhile, a similar trend is feeding through to the telecoms sector, with the country planning to roll out high-speed 5G internet networks in the near future.
+International investors are already throwing their hats in the ring for the digital infrastructure assets after Colombia recently unveiled its ‘Plan 5G’ initiative to provide access to faster networks across the country.
+The programme aims to close the digital gap that exists between Colombia and more developed markets.

-Project finance departments in this chapter are well-fed, while transactional groups scoop up the decent flow of corporate and finance work.
+Project finance departments in this chapter are well fed, while transactional groups scoop up the decent flow of corporate and finance work.
 The few firms that can offer the anti-corruption investigations and compliance practice know-how have had the advantage in cases arising from ongoing arbitration and litigation disputes (as the fallout from the Odebrecht scandal continues to be felt in Colombia).
-As venture capital companies and fintech innovation drum up momentum in Latin America, Colombia is a respectable player in that field – with some start-ups even attracting investment from the likes of Jeff Bezos.
-Local law outfits have pivoted with agility towards more innovative private equity and M&A work.
+Gómez-Pinzón’s decision in 2022 to enter an alliance with a local white-collar crime boutique (appointing its founder as an external counsel), reflects the relevance of investigations work in Colombia.

-Eight of the 17 firms recommended in this year’s Latin Lawyer 250 are associated with international firms, a higher proportion than in any other country in the region.
-Of these, CMS Rodríguez-Azuero is the most recent entrant in this chapter and continues to be a growing force after incorporating two local firms within the space of one month in 2021.
+Half of the 14 Highly Recommended firms in this year’s Latin Lawyer 250 are associated with international firms, a higher proportion than in any other country in the region.
+Of these, Cuatrecasas (Colombia) is the most recent entrant in this chapter.
+2022 saw the firm substantially increase the number of partners in its Bogotá office, through both organic growth and lateral hires.